larends/assessment_data/README.md

 <img src="above_below.png" width=600 height=400 />

 There is more variability in the levels of the students performing below grade level.

+## Future Work

+- With the linear relationship between scores, it would make sense to fit a linear model to the date in order to predict test scores from i-Ready scores.
+With the provided information, I would use the grade level information (one-hot encoded since it is categorical) and the i-Ready scores as the dependent variables and the test score as the dependent variable.

+- I would also check to see if I could train a classification model on the data to improve upon the 84% accuracy rate.

 **A note on graph selection**